-- 7.2 A Member in Public Practice shall only provide a Due Diligence Sign-Off in relation to a Public Document that is in final form for imminent approval by the Client and immediate lodgement with relevant regulatory bodies. - 7.3 A Member in Public Practice should not provide a Due Diligence Sign-Off in relation to a draft of the Public Document, including a draft which is to be utilised as a briefing document to seek the support of potential investors for the proposed transaction. - 7.4 Where a Member in Public Practice is requested to provide status reports or interim reports (for example by way of a draft report, an oral presentation and/or by way of contributions to issues registers) to a Client and/or its Due Diligence Committee, or requested to provide on an interim basis detailed findings on work as set out in the Engagement Document, the Member should include an appropriate disclaimer that states that such reports are provided for "information only" and are not suitable for reliance by the Client, the Due Diligence Committee or any other person. - 7.5 Where a Client or its Due Diligence Committee requests a Member in Public Practice to make available to the Due Diligence Committee a previous report provided by the Member to the Client, or a report on work that is being undertaken by the Member for the Client for a purpose other than the transaction to which a Public Document relates (for example, a report on internal controls of the Client, or on acquisition due diligence procedures undertaken in relation to a business to be acquired by the Client), the Member should consider whether and on what basis such report(s) may be made available to the Due Diligence Committee, having regard to relevant factors, including: - a) whether the information in the report (or on which it is based) remains current; - b) whether the Member's approach to materiality in preparing the report was consistent with the materiality guidelines adopted by the Due Diligence Committee;
+- 7.2 [A Member in Public Practice shall only provide a Due Diligence Sign-Off in relation to a Public Document that the Member understands to be in final form for approval by the Client and lodgement with relevant regulatory bodies.]^{58,60} - 7.3 [For example, a 59 Member in Public Practice should not provide a Due Diligence Sign-Off in relation to a draft of a Public Document, including a draft which is to be utilised as a briefing document to seek the support of potential investors for the proposed transaction.] - 7.4 Where a Member in Public Practice is requested to provide written status reports or interim reports in respect of specific work discussed in the Engagement Document 61 (for example by way of a draft report, an oral presentation and/or by way of contributions to issues registers) to a Client and/or its Due Diligence Committee, or requested to provide on an interim basis detailed findings 61 the Member should include an appropriate disclaimer that states that such reports are provided for "information only" and are not suitable for reliance by the Client, the Due Diligence Committee or any other person.

-- the relevance of the report to the due diligence enquiries being undertaken by the Due Diligence Committee; and - d) the level of testing done on source information relied on by the Member in preparing the report. - 7.6 Where a Member in Public Practice is requested to provide consent to being named in a Public Document, or to the inclusion of the Member's report in the Public Document, and the Member is satisfied that such a consent is required, the Member shall, prior to providing the consent, obtain the final draft of the Public Document to ensure that the form and context in which the Member's name and/or report appears is appropriate.
+- 7.5 Where a Client or its Due Diligence Committee requests a Member in Public Practice to make available to the Due Diligence Committee a previous report provided by the Member to the Client, or a report on work that is being undertaken by the Member for the Client for a purpose other than the transaction to which a Public Document relates (for example, a report on internal controls of the Client, or on acquisition due diligence procedures undertaken in relation to a business to be acquired by the Client), the Member should consider whether or not 62 and on what basis such report(s) may be made available to the Due Diligence Committee, having regard to relevant factors, including: - a) whether the information in the report (or on which it is based) remains current; - b) whether the Member's approach to materiality in preparing the report was consistent with the materiality guidelines adopted by the Due Diligence Committee; - the relevance of the report to the due diligence enquiries being undertaken by the Due Diligence Committee; and - d) the level of testing done on source information relied on by the Member in preparing the report; - e) Whether Client consent has been obtained 63 - 7.6 Where a Member in Public Practice is requested to provide consent to being named in a Public Document, or to the inclusion of the Member's report in the Public Document, 64 the Member shall, prior to providing the consent, obtain the final draft of the Public Document to ensure that the form and context in which the Member's name and/or report appears is appropriate. - 7.7 In accordance with the terms of a Due Diligence Planning Memorandum and/or relevant legislation, a Member in Public Practice shall bring to the attention of a Client and/or its Due Diligence Committee any material new circumstances 65 relevant to a Public Document of which the Member becomes aware subsequent to the issue of the Public Document. - 7.8 The period to which any obligation referred to in paragraph 7.7 applies will usually be set out in the Due Diligence Planning Memorandum or relevant legislation.